6 min read

 Thirteen posts.
 By the end of the last one, you'll know:

-The point isn't to make you a local-LLM purist.
-It's to make local a real option in your toolbox alongside the cloud APIs, so you can route per task instead of per habit.
+The point isn't to turn you into a local-LLM purist.
+It's to make local a real option in your toolbox next to the cloud APIs, so you route per task instead of per habit.

 What's next

 Before any installs, the words.
 The next post is the local-LLM vocabulary: parameters, tokens, context, dense vs MoE, base vs instruct.
-Know these and every model card on HuggingFace becomes readable instead of intimidating.
+Learn these and every model card on HuggingFace turns readable instead of intimidating.

 From the dictionary